 … and suggest that the speed of change depends on two key enablers:

 - Human capital and skills.
-Manufacturing companies need to find new ways to continually upgrade their workforce.
-One opportunity is to collaborate more with the outside (as in open process innovation).
+Manufacturing companies need to find new ways to upgrade their workforce continually.
+One opportunity is collaborating more with the outside (as in open process innovation).

 - Regulations and governance.
 Active and sound political governance is needed in order to reduce the risk of social unrest and secure a fair distribution of wealth among workers and capital owners.